 WHAT CAN A LAWYER DO FOR A DUI?

-A DUI attorney will assess your specific case and inform you of any possible consequences.
-An experienced DUI attorney knows the difficult and confusing process of appealing your license suspension from the onset of your case.
+A DUI lawyer will assess your specific case and inform you of any possible consequences.
+An experienced DUI lawyer knows the difficult and confusing process of appealing your license suspension from the onset of your case.
 Currently, if you are arrested for a DUI and the officer takes your license or serves you with a 1205 Form, you only have 30 days to save your license.

 QUESTIONS TO ASK YOUR DUI LAWYER

 - How much of your practice is devoted to DUI law?

 - How many years of experience do you have handling DUI cases?

 - How familiar are you with relevant courts and DMV offices?

 - Do the fees include the trial?

 - Are there any additional expenses you foresee?